December 6, 2017

 Cruise Port: Amber Cove; La Romana; Samana; Santo Domingo

 The ports of the Dominican Republic emerged from Irma without major damage.
-Punta Cana International Airport resumed normal operations and the area's hotel sector is reporting no major damage.
-Ships began sailing back to Amber Cove shortly after the storm.
+Punta Cana International Airport resumed normal operations and the area's hotel sector reported no major damage.
+Ships began sailing back to Amber Cove shortly after the first storm.

 The Florida Keys